-In addition to our annual supermarket drive, blood drive, winter walk, and other community service opportunities, Commonwealth students can be found at a wide variety of nonprofit organizations, including the following:
+In addition to school-sponsored community service opportunities (and volunteer initiatives of their own design), Commonwealth students can be found at a wide variety of nonprofit organizations, including the following:

 - Community Servings actively engages the community to provide medically tailored, nutritious, from-scratch meals to chronically and critically ill individuals and their families.
 Students help with meal-prep and kitchen cleaning.

 - Cradles to Crayons collects, processes, packages, and ships donations of children's items to a network of diverse service partners.
 Students sort and package items.